Learning Collusion in Episodic, Inventory-Constrained Markets: Introduction

 In this work, we aim to contribute to these efforts by extending the analysis of tacit collusion between pricing algorithms to \emph{episodic markets with inventory constraints}.

 In particular, in \Cref{sec:rw}, we give an overview of related literature.
 In \Cref{sec:problemstatement}, we define the episodic, finite-horizon pricing problem with inventory constraints as a Markov game, inspired by Airline Revenue Management (ARM), and formalize both competitive (Nash) and collusive (monopolistic) equilibrium strategies.
 Building on these, we define a measure that quantifies collusion in an observed episode.
 Notably, our definitions are on the space of pricing strategies instead of price levels at a certain point in time which is the standard in the infinite-horizon setting.
 This is a significant change in the analysis and a challenge in episodic markets compared to the infinite-horizon case.
 In \Cref{sec:collusion_comparison}, we discuss how our model's finite time horizon and inventory constraints change the dynamics of collusion compared to previous work.
 Reward-punishment schemes cannot extend past the end of the episode, making collusion theoretically impossible (with a backward induction argument), but practically achievable (with imperfect learning agents and long enough episodes).
 In \Cref{sec:experiments}, we demonstrate efficient computation of the competitive Nash Equilibrium, a challenging task on its own.
-We show that two common deep RL algorithms, Proximal Policy Optimization (PPO) and Deep Q-Networks (DQN), learn to collude in our model in two distinct ways that align with the intuition provided in \Cref{sec:collusion_comparison}.
+We show that two common deep RL algorithms, Proximal Policy Optimization (PPO) \citep{schulmanProximalPolicyOptimization2017} and Deep Q-Networks (DQN) \citep{mnihHumanlevelControlDeep2015}, learn to collude in our model in two distinct ways that align with the intuition provided in \Cref{sec:collusion_comparison}.
 We analyze the learned strategies, finding that agents collude while being aware of the competitive best response, and maintain collusion with a reward-punishment scheme.
 We show that collusion is robust to changes in agent hyperparameters, unless learning targets are made intentionally unstable, in which case agents converge to a competitive best response strategy.
 In \Cref{sec:conclusion}, we conclude and discuss future research directions.

-\section{Related Work}
+\section{Related work}

 Our work is related to a line of research into competitive and collusive dynamics that emerge between reinforcement learning algorithmic pricing agents in economic games.
-We defer to \Cref{appendix:litreview} for a more detailed literature review.
+We refer to \citet{abadaAlgorithmicCollusionWhere2024} for an excellent survey on this topic, and to \Cref{appendix:litreview} for a more detailed literature review.